sigmdel/TFT_eTouch/README_TOO.md

   1. Enter the full path of the `TFT_eTouch_test` directory in the **Sketchbook location:** field in the **Settings** tab of the **Preferences** window in the Arduino IDE.
 It would be wise to first save the location somewhere to restore its content after running the examples.
   2. Open any one of the example sketches in the IDE, compile and upload to the microcontroller.

 There is a PlatformIO project among the examples.
 It is in the `cydMacroPad` directory.
 There is no need to manually download the needed libraries.
 The dependancy is specified in `platformio.ini` and the PlatformIO will automatically download them.
 If an ESP32_2432S028R dev board is used, the project will compile as is.
-If different hardware is use, it will be necessary to edit `platformio.ini`, but there should be no need to edit the libraries.
+If different hardware is use, it will be necessary to edit `platformio.ini`, but there should be no need to edit files in the libraries.